AndreaRP/AndreaRP/README.md

 # Who am I?

-I started as a biologist, retooled as a software dev for a while, and now happily live in the hybrid world of computational biology 🧬➕💻
+I started as a **biologist**, retooled as a **software dev** for a while, and now happily live in the hybrid world of **computational biology** 🧬➕💻

 Most of my day is spent wrangling ~top secret~ unpublished data, so sadly many of my repos are under lockdown.
-If you peeked through the keyhole, you’d usually find me tinkering with immunology or neurophysiology stuff.
+If you peeked through the keyhole, you’d usually find me tinkering with **immunology** or **neurophysiology** molecular data.

-When I’m not staring at code or data, you can find me gaming, reading, or deep in some kind of crafting rabbit hole (Arduino, miniatures, cosplay… yes, all of it).
+I run on a good mix friends, coffee and your usual geeky hobbies.
+When I’m not out with my people or staring at code or data, you can find me gaming, reading, or deep in some kind of crafting rabbit hole (Arduino, miniatures, cosplay… yes, all of it).
-But don’t let the crafting clutter fool you: I’m actually quite social!
-It's not all glowing screens and playing with glue.

 # Toolkit